npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

 - remove .ipynb files
 -

-4. We can take a video of mobile app in action and include a link to YouTube video.

 ---

 Notes:  only Android users can run the mobile app.
 1. scan the barcode:
 - using QR Code (iPhone)
 - need to have Expo installed, can scan barcode at top it says "Scan QR Code"

-5) Rename repos: